dave-malone/aws-kvs-webrtc-demo-for-raspberry-pi/README.md

 ./easy_install.sh YOUR_THING_NAME
 ```

 Upon successful completion, a new service named `kvs-webrtc.service` will be registered.

-You can check the status of this service by running the following command: `sudo systemctl start kvs-webrtc.service`.
+You can check the status of this service by running the following command: `sudo systemctl status kvs-webrtc.service`.

 The sample applications have been installed under `/opt/amazon-kinesis-video-streams-webrtc-sdk-c`.

 Once the demo program is working, you can login to your AWS Console, navigate to Kinesis Video Streams > Signaling channels, and click the link for the signaling channel with the same name you provided to your IoT Thing during the `easy_install` process.
 This will allow you to view your camera's live feed in the browser to verify that everything is working as expected.